-The program does not accept lamps that have been crushed on purpose (i.e. by a drum-top crusher, also known as a bulb crusher) at collection sites, but will accept lamps that have been broken accidentally.
-The program does not accept liquid mercury and collection sites should NOT accept liquid mercury from customers in any type of container.
+Consolidation sites are not intended to handle lamps that have been crushed on purpose (i.e. by a drum-top crusher, also known as a bulb crusher), but may need to handle lamps that have been broken accidentally.
+The program does not accept liquid mercury and consolidation sites should NOT accept liquid mercury from customers in any type of container.

-Currently, there are businesses that use equipment such as a drumtop crusher or bulb crusher to intentionally crush lamps for consolidation purposes.
-While the program will pick-up drums of precrushed lamps directly from generators, collection sites are MOT required and CANNOT accept these intentionally pre-crushed lamps as they have other regulatory implications.
-Any inquires on precrushed lamps collection services should be redirected to Product Care.
+Currently, there are businesses that use equipment such as a drum-top crusher or bulb crusher to intentionally crush lamps for consolidation purposes.
+While the program will pick-up drums of pre-crushed lamps directly from generators, consolidators are NOT required and CANNOT accept these intentionally pre-crushed lamps as they have other regulatory implications.
+Any inquires on pre-crushed lamps collection services should be redirected to Product Care.

 The Health Canada website (and others) provides information on what a resident should do in case of a broken light bulb.
-A resident may bring their broken lamp and the materials they used to clean it up (such as paper towel or cardboard) in a sealed plastic bag.
-If a resident brings in a broken lamp, ensure it is in a sealed plastic bag and put it in the program container that it fits in (usually the "bulb" box).
+If a lamp is accidentally broken, ensure it is in a sealed plastic bag and put it in the program container that it fits in (usually the "bulb" box).
 Do not open this container to avoid unnecessary risk.
-Please let the residents know that the safe procedure for cleaning up a broken light can be found on Health Canada's website (http://www.hc-sc.gc.ca/hl-vs/iyh-vsv/prod/cfl-afc-eng.php) and on the Product Care website and give them a brochure with the website address.